acts-project/acts/docs/core/propagation.md

 The propagation through a geometry is based on the interaction of two different components:

-* The **Stepper** provides the implementation of the numerical integration of the equation of motion in the magnetic field.
+* The **Stepper** provides the implementation of the the solution of the equation of motion (either by analytical means or through numerical integration).
 * The **Navigator** keeps track of the current position in the geometry and adjusts the step size so that the stepper does not step through a surface.

 Following the general Acts design, these clases do not manage their internal state via member variables, but provide a internal `State` struct which contains all relevant data and is managed by the propagator.